JakeOTooleDev/JakeOTooleDev/README.md

 ### Howdy 👋
-By day I work as an Associate Software Engineer at Spok focused on front-end development utlizing React and TypeScript.
+By day I work as an Associate Software Engineer at The New York Times focused on front-end development.
 Before my web dev life I worked in medical device engineering.
 Check out my original GitHub profile at https://github.com/SirPotatoIV.

 - 🔭 I’m currently working on a Point and Click game using common web technologies
 - 🌱 I’m currently learning about animating SVGs